6kV/reactive-programming/README.md

 ### schedulers

  + **Schedulers.io() - I/O bound scheduler** : By I/O operations, we mean interactions with file systems, databases, services, or I/O devices.
+We should be cautious about using this scheduler as it can create an infinite number of threads (until the memory lasts) and can cause OutOfMemory errors.
  + **Schedulers.computation() - CPU bound schedulers** : the most useful scheduler for programmers.
 It provides us with a bounded thread-pool, which can contain a number of threads equal to the number of available CPU cores.
 As the name suggests, this scheduler is meant for CPU intense works.
  + **Schedulers.newThread()** :
  + **Schedulers.single()** :